 I got into a conversation on social media about what to do when we see a parent about to hit or hitting their child in public.
 This post contains my thoughts on the subject.
 I don't think there is one “right” way to handle a situation like this, and we all take different approaches to a problem.
-My way may work better for me than it would for someone else, but I just want to offer this as a possible approach.
+My way may work better for me than it would for someone else, but I want to offer this as a possible approach.
 Some folks would openly confront the parent, but I think that could potentially have a devastating backlash effect for the child later on.
 Here's another possible way:

-1. Find a way to have compassion for the struggling parent.
-That parent learned to be a parent from her parents who learned parenting from their parents, and on and on and on.
-That screaming mother in the supermarket was once a child being screaming at by her mother.
-When we peel back the layers, we are looking at a grown-up who is really a wounded child now carrying her own heavy burden of pain.
-When you see that, can you find a way to hold that frightened and wounded child in compassion?
-Just that one different way of looking at that situation could possibly change the energy, ever so subtly....
-BUT significantly.
-It is possible that no one has ever held her in compassion before!!!
+Find a way to have compassion for the struggling parent.
+That parent learned to be a parent from their parents who learned parenting from their parents, and on and on and on.
+That screaming parent in the supermarket was once a child being screaming at by their parent.
+When we peel back the layers, we are looking at a grown-up who is really a wounded child now carrying their own heavy burden of pain.
+When you understand that, can you find a way to hold that frightened and wounded child inside the raging parent in compassion?
+Just that one different way of looking at that situation could possibly change the energy, ever so subtly—BUT significantly.
+It is possible that no one has ever held that person in compassion before!!!
 Imagine what that must feel like!
 Even if we did nothing else, that could be an opener to some healing and create a space where a shift could happen.
 And, it’s better than participating in and perpetuating a cycle of shame and brutality.